Skip to content

 The flour is also an important factor.
 Not only the type, but also the manufacturer and the storage method.
 It can often happen that the flour you bought in the store may have been on the shelves or in the warehouse for too long.
 Unfortunately, the average person has no way of knowing this.

-That's why it's always important to know where you buy your flour and whether the store stores it well .
-The type of flour also affects how well the dough rises and holds its shape.
+That's why it's always important to know where you buy your flour and whether the store stores it well.
+The type of flour and its composition also affect how well the dough rises and holds its shape.

-Flour with a higher gluten content helps with leavening, even with strong yeast.
-You can determine the strength of the gluten by the higher protein content in the flour, which is indicated by the nutritional values on the packaging (often under the heading "protein").
-The strength of the gluten can also be reliably recognized when baking by the fact that the dough holds its shape well , is elastic, and rises well.
+Flour with a higher gluten content helps to leaven even strong sourdough.
+You can determine the strength of the gluten by the higher protein content in the flour, from the nutritional values on the packaging (often under the name "protein").
+The strength of the gluten can also be reliably recognized when baking by the fact that the dough holds its shape well , is elastic and rises.

-If you want to be sure of good, high-quality flour, I recommend taking a look at our flours , which are imported from Italy and stored dry and at ideal temperatures.
+And if you want to be sure of good, high-quality flour , I recommend taking a look at our flours , which are imported from Italy and stored dry and at ideal temperatures.

 Mari Peče advises on how to bake with yeast, work with flour and dough, and gives tips through her school and baking courses.

-If you're baking sourdough bread, use strong flour - ideally bread flour or whole grain rye flour .
+If you're baking sourdough bread, use strong flour – ideally bread or whole wheat .

 5. The dough doesn't rise because it hasn't had enough time.